JoeySouzaAO1/LuckyShrub/README.md

 Welcome to Lucky Shrubs, where landscaping meets web development!
 This project showcases a fictional homepage that blossoms with modern coding techniques.

+## 🚀 Quick Start Guide

+### Installation Steps
+1. Clone the repository:
+2. Navigate to project directory:
+3. Open `index.html` directly in your browser
+   - No additional setup required
+   - No server or dependencies needed

 ## 🎯 Key Features

 ### Efficient Specificity